 This adorable recipe for Christmas Tree Cheese Crackers is only 5 ingredients and is a perfect homemade addition to any holiday cheese or charcuterie board!

-Welcome to day 2 of my holiday series: 5-Ingredient Fancy!
-In case you missed the day 1 recipe, be sure to check out this post for Hot Honey Drizzle.
+This is day 2 of my holiday series: 5-Ingredient Fancy!
+In case you haven't the other recipes, be sure to check them below:

 The recipes in this 5-Ingredient Fancy series are perfect for:

 - Anyone who is cooking on a budget but still wants some festive recipes to contribute to holiday gatherings.